atomix/atomix.github.io/atomix/docs/clustering.md

 ## Bootstrapping a Cluster

 When a new Atomix cluster is created, the first nodes in the cluster must be *bootstrapped* to define the initial members of the cluster.
 Atomix provides two methods for bootstrapping a cluster.
 First, a cluster can be formed by bootstrapping a single replica and joining additional replicas to the bootstrapped node.
-To bootstrap a single-node cluster, call the [`bootstrap`][AtomixReplica.bootstrap] method with no arguments.
+To bootstrap a single-node cluster, call the [`bootstrap()`][AtomixReplica.bootstrap] method with no arguments.

 ```java
 AtomixReplica replica = AtomixReplica.builder(new Address("123.456.788.0", 8700)).build();
 replica.bootstrap().join();
 ```

-Additional replicas are added to the bootstrapped node by [`join`][AtomixReplica.join]ing the initial replica:
+Additional replicas are added to the bootstrapped node by joining the initial replica via [`join(Address...)`][AtomixReplica.join]:

 ```java
 AtomixReplica replica2 = AtomixReplica.builder(new Address("123.456.788.1", 8700)).build();